 Hearing loss can and will affect many people in a variety of different ways and severities, meaning that just because one brand and model works for one person, doesn’t mean it will work for someone else.
 As a result, it’s best to consider which features appeal to you, because there’s little point paying for several extra functions that you’re unlikely to use.
 Seek expert advice on the type of features you may need and be sure to consult your local GP or Otolaryngologist before you make a purchase decision.

-More than a quarter of respondents (27%) wished they had spent more on a better hearing aid, but 30% were of the opinion that they paid too much!
-So it’s best to look into what you really need and want out of your hearing aids, as well as take the advice from experts on board before you make a purchase.
+Almost a third of respondents (30%) wished they had spent more on a better hearing aid, but 32% were of the opinion that they paid too much!
+So, it’s best to look into what you really need, and want, out of your hearing aids, as well as take the advice from experts on board before you make a purchase.

-Canstar Blue surveyed 3,048 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased a hearing aid in the last 3 years – in this case, 286 people.
+Canstar Blue surveyed 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased a hearing aid/s in the last 5 years (i.e. a device worn on or in the ear to amplify sound) – in this case, 334 people.

 Family & Gifts - July 25th